invoiceninja/dockerfiles/README.md

 ### Running on ARM64 (Raspberry Pi 4)

-When deploying on an ARM64 system, you need to comment out the `image: mysql:5` line and uncomment `image: mariadb:10.4` in the `docker-compose.yml` file.
+When deploying on an ARM64 system, you need to comment out the 'version: 3.7' and uncomment `version: 3` in the `docker-compose.yml` file.
+Also, you need to comment out the `image: mysql:5` line and uncomment `image: mariadb:10.4` in the `docker-compose.yml` file.

 ### Updating the Image when using `docker-compose`